Harvard in the World

 80+ languages

-are taught at Harvard, including the recent addition of Filipino
+are taught at Harvard, including Old Church Slavonic, the first Slavic literary language.

 -